General-Tao-Ventures/cartha-cli/testnet/README.md

 **Save the output** - you'll need your slot UID.

-### Step 3: Lock Funds Using New Flow
+### Step 3: Lock Funds Using Cartha Lock UI

-Use the new interactive lock flow to create a lock position:
+Use the streamlined lock flow with the Cartha Lock UI:

 ```bash
 uv run cartha vault lock \